DeepGraphLearning/ULTRA/README.md

 The `run_many.py` script is a convenient way to run evaluation (0-shot inference and fine-tuning) on several datasets sequentially.
 Upon completion, the script will generate a csv file `ultra_results_<timestamp>` with the test set results and chosen metrics.
 Using the same config files, you only need to specify:

-* `-c <yaml config>`: use the full path to the yaml config because workdip will be reset after each dataset;
+* `-c <yaml config>`: use the full path to the yaml config because workdir will be reset after each dataset;
 * `-d, --datasets`: a comma-separated list of [datasets](#datasets) to run, inductive datasets use the `name:version` convention.
 For example, `-d ILPC2022:small,ILPC2022:large`;
 * `--ckpt`: ULTRA checkpoint to run the experiments on, use the full path to the file;
 * `--gpus`: the same as in [run single](#run-a-single-experiment);